 How will the COVID-19 impact academic deadlines and the academic calendar?

 Autumn semester courses will begin on August 25th.
 The university has eliminated autumn break in October and students will be expected to attend courses on November 25th.

 Beginning November 30 and through the end of exams on December 11 instruction will return to online.
 The university has not announced any plans to change Spring 2021 to online instruction.

 Can I still make advising appointments?

 Advisors and advising units are still meeting with their students remotely, using either CarmenZoom or phone.
-They will reach out to you with guidance.
 Please sign into OnCourse or reach out to your advising unit to confirm the mode of delivery for your appointment.
 If you have a phone appointment scheduled, please confirm whether the advisor will call you, or whether you must call the advisor (as well as what number to use to reach them).
-It is a good idea to verify that your the phone number in your Buckeye Link account is still the best number to use to contact you, and to let your advisor know if you prefer to be contacted at another number.
+It is a good idea to check that your the phone number in your Buckeye Link account is still the best number to use to contact you, and to let your advisor know if you prefer to be contacted at another number.

 Advisors who offer Zoom appointments will provide you with a link to click for the appointment.
 Please check your email for this link.
 If you do not have one, please also check your Spam or Junk Mail folders.

 As a reminder, all students have access to Zoom through Carmen.
 Please log in to activate your Zoom account prior to the start of your advising appointment.